How to Measure Quality of AI Call Interactions (2026 KPIs)

 Latency Consistency

 Barge in handling is the AI’s ability to let a user interrupt it.
-When a user knows what they want, they will often speak over a menu or prompt.
-A good system will stop talking and listen, which is considered essential for a positive user experience.
+When a caller knows what they want, they will often speak over a menu or prompt.
+A good system stops talking and listens.

 Agent Talk Ratio

 This metric is the percentage of the conversation where the AI is speaking versus the customer.
 For a great experience, the AI should speak concisely and listen more.
 Studies of human agents show that in successful calls, the agent talks significantly less than the customer.
-For instance, top sales reps often speak for only about 40 to 45 percent of the call.
-In sales and lead qualification scenarios, an AI that monologues frustrates users.
+Top sales reps often speak for only about 40 to 45 percent of the call.
+In sales and lead qualification scenarios, an AI that monologues frustrates users and kills conversion.

 Reprompt Rate